5HT2B/heartbeat/USAGE.md

 # Usage

+Before following either of the following run examples, rename `config/.env.example` to `config/.env` and `config/redis.conf.example` to `config/redis.conf`.

 To change the port Heartbeat is running on, regardless of running method, edit `config/.env` and change `HB_PORT` and `HB_ADDR`.

 ## With Docker